Schury1998/WiFiScam-CaptivePortal-M5StickCPlus/README.md

 You can change the SSID over the Server.
 The email addresses and passwords are stored in the EEPROM.
 With the Button A you refresh the local available WiFi's and shut down the AP.
 With the Button B you activate the AP.
+A second click on the Button B turns off the Display to save energy.
+You can turn on the display with clicking the Button B again or press Button A (If you use the A Button, the available networkscan is trigger again)
 With the other sidebutton from the M5StickCPlus you can turn off and turn on the M5StickCPlus.

 **To implement the M5CStickCPlus to the Arduino IDE:**